arexbold/TripleBondChallenge/README.md

 ---
 ## Information
 ### QOL Updates and Features
 - Changed the intro so that everything is done as soon you leave the lab.
-No more walking for 2 mins.
-The 1st 3 routes with Pokemon are all connected to each other by rooms.
+The 1st 3 routes with Pokemon are all connected by halls.
 Starting up a run is quick.
 - Static encounters instead of wild encounters for ease of use.
 - You can now catch up to 4 mons (from 11 mons available) before the rival.
 - You will ALWAYS run away from battle.
 No longer need Smoke Ball.